 - Make the cream cheese frosting: In medium bowl using electric hand mixer (or stand mixer with paddle attachment) beat softened cream cheese and yogurt until light and fluffy.
 Add in extract and powdered sugar; mix on low speed until combined.
 Spread on slightly cooled banana cinnamon rolls.
 Best served warm – enjoy!

-TO MAKE DAIRY-FREE: sub vegan butter or butter flavored coconut oil in cinnamon roll recipe and sub dairy-free cream cheese and yogurt for frosting.
+TO MAKE DAIRY-FREE: Use vegan butter or coconut oil in cinnamon roll dough, vegan butter in filling, and sub dairy-free cream cheese and dairy-free milk for frosting.

 - Serving Size: 1/12